WalletConnect/walletconnect-docs/docs/swift/guides/mobile-linking.md

 2. User presses button to connect and is shown a list of iOS compatible wallets
 3. User is redirected to the wallet of choice
 4. Wallet prompts user to approve or reject session

-5. Wallet prompts user to return to Dapp manually
+5a.
+Wallet prompts user to return to Dapp manually
-6. User presses back/return button to return to Dapp
+6a.
+User presses back/return button to return to Dapp or
+5b.
+Wallet automatically returns to Dapp using `WalletConnectRouter`

 Similar pattern happens when signing requests are required from the user:

 1. Dapp redirects user automatically to previously chosen wallet
 2. Wallet prompts user to approve or reject request

-3. Wallet prompts user to return to Dapp manually
+3a.
+Wallet prompts user to return to Dapp manually
-4. User presses back/return button to return to Dapp
+4a.
+User presses back/return button to return to Dapp or
+3b.
+Wallet automatically returns to Dapp using `WalletConnectRouter`

 ## iOS Wallet Support